Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/mgmt-cipher.rst

 SSL Security of F5 Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are some vulnerabilities in the default HTTPS access of the management on the F5 documented here: https://support.f5.com/csp/article/K13400.
-To midicate this we will disable all non-TLSv1.2 connections to the management by doing the following via SSH:
+To protect against this we will disable all non-TLSv1.2 connections to the management by doing the following via SSH:

 1. Log in to tmsh by typing the following command: